 That effort at work pays off with a raise.
 That effort at the gym pays off with muscles.
 Why not make that effort with your partner and be one of those truly happy couples?

-So go home, look your spouse in the eye and kiss them hard, throw your dirty clothes in the hamper, laugh about the co-worker you love to hate, talk about a trip away together next month, make love and fall asleep happy.
+So listen to the top secrets that the happiest couples already know.
+Go home, look your spouse in the eye and kiss them hard, throw your dirty clothes in the hamper, laugh about the co-worker you love to hate, talk about a trip away together next month, make love and fall asleep happy.

 It will all be totally worth it.
 I promise.

 If you are still reading this it’s your goal to be one of the world’s happiest couples.